Paloma

 Paloma is the third venture of James Stapley, executive chef and owner of lauded Wānaka establishments Kika and arc.
 With those genetics, you’d expect nothing less than the finest quality ingredients and service from a baby sister restaurant.
 James has created something different with Paloma whilst preserving those fine dining principles; a fun, buzzy, not-too-serious dining experience based on the humble tortilla.

 To say that Paloma is all about tacos would be an understatement.
-Corn tortillas are made from scratch in-house every day, starting with nixtamalization - the traditional Mesoamerican process of soaking corn kernels in lime to make the corn more digestible, nutritious and delicious - using whole corn kernels grown in Napier.
-The nixtamal is ground into a dough (masa), then fed through Tony, the taco press who reliably turns out perfect little discs.
+Corn tortillas are made from scratch in-house every day, starting with nixtamalization, the traditional Mesoamerican process of soaking corn kernels in lime to make the corn more digestible, nutritious and delicious, using whole corn kernels grown in Napier.
+The nixtamal is ground into a dough (masa), then fed through the taco press, who reliably turns out perfect little discs.

 If the taco is the soul of Paloma then the Argentinian parrilla wood fire grill is its heart.
-Fresh, local ingredients are lovingly grilled over the open flame, ready to crown an authentic taco or complete another Mexican-influenced snack on the menu – yes, there’s more to Paloma than their tasty tacos.
-The best accompaniment is the three Mexican hot sauces on every table, house-made with interesting dried chillies.
-Mexico’s favourite cocktail: the Paloma.
-Choose from a number of different fruit bases, make it a mocktail, or pick another something cold from the extensive drinks offering.
+Fresh, local ingredients are lovingly grilled over the open flame, ready to crown an authentic taco or complete another Mexican-influenced snack on the menu, and the best accompaniment are the three Mexican hot sauces on every table, house-made with interesting dried chillies.

 Words by Izzie Thompson & Photography by Nancy Zhou